GreptimeTeam/docs/docs/v0.7/en/user-guide/operations/configuration.md

 ### Examples

 Configurations can be used in one or multiple components according to their features.
+This document only contains examples for frequently used configurations.
+Please refer to the auto-generated [document]((https://github.com/GreptimeTeam/greptimedb/blob/main/config/config.md)) for all available configurations.

 You can find all available configurations for each component on GitHub:

 - [standalone](https://github.com/GreptimeTeam/greptimedb/blob/main/config/standalone.example.toml)
 - [frontend](https://github.com/GreptimeTeam/greptimedb/blob/main/config/frontend.example.toml)
 - [datanode](https://github.com/GreptimeTeam/greptimedb/blob/main/config/datanode.example.toml)
 - [metasrv](https://github.com/GreptimeTeam/greptimedb/blob/main/config/metasrv.example.toml)

 ### Specify configuration file